gbroques/zlib-git-nodejs/README.md

 # zlib-git-nodejs
 Read, hash, and store git objects with Node JS.

+Meant for educational purposes, and understanding git internals.

 Currently *storing* git objects is not implemented.

 ## Usage